 |Condensing unit fan motor replacement||$100-$700|

 |Freon Refill||Call for special pricing|

-If you are not sure what the problem is?
-AVS Heating and Air Conditioning service tech May help you with diagnostic on your AC as early as today.
+If you are not sure what the problem is, an AVS Heating and Air Conditioning service technician may help you with a diagnostic on your AC as early as today.

 If you want to hire a professional to perform a yearly tune-up of your system, expect to pay between $80 and $100.